allenai/allennlp-guide/chapters/part3/document-ranking.md

 ```

 As usual, you can train the model by running `allennlp train mimics.jsonnet -s <your_output_folder>`.
-We're using a very small BERT model here (I ran this on one 4GB GTX 1050), but a larger model would likely perform much better.
+We're using a very small BERT model here (I ran this on one 4GB GTX 1050), but a larger model (and better relevance matcher) would likely perform much better.

 ```json
 {